It now seems clear that British Airways will not be offering any further extensions to American Express 2-4-1 companion vouchers.

 What does this mean for you?

-If your next British Airways Premium Plus American Express card year ends between January 2022 and May 2022, you may want to think about pushing forward spending so that you trigger the voucher before 31st December 2021.
+If your next British Airways Premium Plus American Express card year ends between January and May 2022, you may want to push forward spending in the next couple of weeks so that you trigger the voucher before 31st December 2021.

 This will maximise the life of the voucher by giving you a validity period which runs until late June 2024.